react-boilerplate/react-boilerplate/docs/js/redux-saga.md

 ## Usage

-To generate a new saga, use the `$ npm run generate` command.
+To generate a new saga, use the `$ npm run generate saga` command.
 This will create a new file in the `app/sagas` folder, in which you can write your saga.

 ## Removing `redux-saga`